ms-jayanth/Advance_Regression_using_R/README.md

 turbine engine (y) and 3 predictor variables: x1 = fuel flow rate, x2 =
 pressure, and x3 = exhaust temperature.
 Develop a suitable model for thrust in terms of the predictor variables.

+## Regression Splines

+- Spline
+  A continuous function formed by connecting linear segments<br>
+  A function constructed piecewise from polynomial functions

+- Knots
+  The points where the segments are connected

+- Spline of degree D
+  A function formed by connecting polynomial segments of degree D so that
+  • Function is continuous
+  • Function has D – 1 continuous derivatives

+- Usage
+  Develop models when relationship between y and x’s is piecewise polynomial

+### Problem Statement:
+The data on defect finding rate (design phase) and the corresponding defect finding rate (coding phase) of 20 similar projects is given in Reg_Spline_DFR.csv.
+Fit a suitable model to predict defect finding rate in coding phase in terms of defect finding rate in design phase?